trampfox/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/dotnet-core.md

 {{% tab "Windows" %}}

 <div class="alert alert-warning">
-  <strong>Note:</strong> Starting v3.0.0, custom instrumentation requires you also use automatic instrumentation.
+  <strong>Note:</strong> Starting with v3.0.0, custom instrumentation requires you also use automatic instrumentation.
 You should aim to keep both automatic and custom instrumentation package versions (for example: MSI and NuGet) in sync, and ensure you don't mix major versions of packages.
 </div>

 To use custom instrumentation in your .NET application: